l1kw1d/PolyMon/README.md

 Ans: If Everything tool is already installed on your system while you are installing PolyMon, it will be ignored for enabling "Desktop Search".
 	 This means, to enable Desktop Search feature, you have to select checkbox to install Everything tool for Desktop Search feature.

+Q. What happens to Everything tool installed configuration if I have Everything tool installed and install Everything tool with PolyMon and then uninstall PolyMon?

+Ans: Since Everything tool was installed with PolyMon, Everything service will be removed on uninstall.
+Since Everything tool is already installed, the Everything service can be reinstalled from Everything UI options.